AdobeDocs/experience-manager-64.en/help/sites/authoring/using/managing-pages.md

 >
 >Also keep in mind that some browsers (e.g. older versions of IE) can only accept URLs up to a certain length, so there is also technical reason to keep page names short.

-When creating a new page, AEM will [validate the page name according to the conventions](../../../sites/developing/using/naming-conventions.md) imposesd by AEM and the JCR.
+When creating a new page, AEM will [validate the page name according to the conventions](../../../sites/developing/using/naming-conventions.md) imposed by AEM and the JCR.

 The minimum allowed characters are: